graphql/graphql-spec/spec/Section 6 -- Execution.md

     - Let {objectType} be {fieldType}.
   - Otherwise if {fieldType} is an Interface or Union type.
     - Let {objectType} be {ResolveAbstractType(fieldType, result)}.
-  - Let {groupedFieldSet}, {newGroupedFieldSetDetails}, and {deferUsages} be the result of {ProcessSubSelectionSets(objectType, fieldGroup, variableValues)}.
+  - Let {groupedFieldSet}, {groupDetailsMap}, and {deferUsages} be the result of {ProcessSubSelectionSets(objectType, fieldGroup, variableValues)}.
   - Let {newDeferMap} be the result of {AddNewDeferFragments(incrementalPublisher, newDeferUsages, incrementalDataRecord, deferMap, path)}.
-  - Let {newDeferredGroupedFieldSets} be the result of {AddNewDeferredGroupedFieldSets(incrementalPublisher, newGroupedFieldSetDetails, newDeferMap, path)}.
+  - Let {detailsList} be the result of {AddNewDeferredGroupedFieldSets(incrementalPublisher, groupDetailsMap, newDeferMap, path)}.
   - Let {completed} be the result of evaluating {ExecuteGroupedFieldSet(groupedFieldSet, objectType, result, variableValues, path, newDeferMap, incrementalPublisher, incrementalDataRecord)} _normally_ (allowing for parallelization).
   - In parallel, call {ExecuteDeferredGroupedFieldSets(objectType, result,
-    variableValues, incrementalPublisher, newDeferredGroupedFieldSets,
+    variableValues, incrementalPublisher, detailsList, newDeferMap)}.
-    newDeferredFragments, newDeferMap)}.
   - Return {completed}.

 ProcessSubSelectionSets(objectType, fieldGroup, variableValues):